2020 Honour Groups Virtual Concert

 This opportunity is open to any Saskatchewan student enrolled in Grade 9-12 at the start of the school year (September 2020).
 Applicants are expected to perform at a high school level (or beyond) in all aspects of music.
 Placement in an Honour Group is at the discretion of the auditioning adjudicators.
 All auditions are anonymous.
 There is zero tolerance for auditions which contain “identity indicating” speech of any kind.

 There is no audition fee for 2020.
-Students selected for participation will be required to pay a $175 registration fee.
-This fee covers the weekends musical experience as well as a performance t-shirt, two lunches, one supper, all snacks and a take away gift.
+Students selected for participation will be required to pay a $100 registration fee.
+This fee covers the musical experience as well as covering the costs of adjudication, guest conductors, software, audio engineering, concert, music, SMEA button and postage.
+If you have any questions about your fee please contact email@example.com.

 The Honour Groups 2020 will take place in Saskatoon from Thursday, November 5th to Saturday, November 7th with Gala Concert at 4:30 PM, November 7th, 2020.
 The recorded performance will take place in conjunction with the Saskatchewan Music Conference, November 6-7th, 2020.
 Musicians failing to attend any rehearsal may be required to withdraw from their respective group.

 Applicants are responsible for recording and uploading to the SMEA website a good quality recording of the audition materials required.
 The SMEA website is able to accept submissions in either MP3 or M4A format.